 THE NEED FOR FORMAL (DIS)AGREEMENT LANGUAGE

-The language of agreeing and disagreeing tends to be very different in academic and professional writing from that used in everyday spoken English, where these types of statement are of course also common.
+Professional writing expresses agreement and disagreement very differently compared to everyday spoken English, where these types of statement are of course also common.
 Special care must be taken with disagreeing in writing in order not to sound impolite.
-This post presents a variety of common ways in which agreement and disagreement can be expressed in formal writing.
+This post presents a variety of common ways in which agreement and disagreement can be expressed in professional writing.

 WAYS OF SHOWING AGREEMENT

-The main indicators of a writer’s agreement with an opinion seem to be verbs, adjectives and adverbs.
+The main means by which a writer can show agreement with an opinion seem to be verbs, adjectives and adverbs.

 1. Use of Verbs